oh-lang/oh/wishlist.md

 * Definition: declaration along with an assignment of the function or variable.

-* `Identifier`: starts with an alphabetical character, can have numerical characters after that.
+* `Identifier`: starts with a non-numeric character, can have numerical characters after that.
-    Note that underscores are **not** permitted, since they are an operator.

-* `function_case`/`type_case`: Identifier which starts with a lowercase alphabetical character.
+* `function_case_`/`type_case_`: Identifier which ends with a trailing underscore.
+    A leading underscore is allowed to indicate an unused function/type.

-* `Variable_case`: Identifier which starts with an uppercase alphabetical character.
+* `variable_case`: Identifier which does *not* end with a trailing underscore.
+    A leading underscore is allowed to indicate an unused variable.

 TODO: use an oh-lang version.
 See [the grammar definition](https://github.com/hm-lang/core/blob/main/transpiler/grammar.hm).